indico/indico/indico/web/client/js/custom_elements/ind_bypass_block_links.README.md

-This element is used to create a set of bypass block [links][1] in the page.
+This element is used to create a set of [bypass block links][1] in the page.
 The custom element is added to the base template, so there is no need to add it manually anywhere on the page.

 The bypass block links are created by marking elements on the page as a bypass block target.
 The target element is usually a heading.
 For an element to be a valid target, it must have the 'id' and 'data-bypass-target' attributes.
-The 'data-bypass-target' should contain a text that will be used as the label for the bypass block link.
+The 'data-bypass-target' should contain text that will be used as the label for the bypass block link.

 Example: